-

 The Sixth Sunday after the Great Feast of All-Holy Pascha is observed by the Orthodox Church as the Sunday of the Holy Fathers of the First Ecumenical Council.
 This day commemorates the 318 God-bearing Fathers who gathered in the city

-Posted in Feasts, Hagiography
+Posted in Feasts, Saints & History

 Tagged 318 Holy Fathers, First Ecumenical Council, Orthodox, Orthodoxy, shrewsbury